vanillapixel/ELAI/readme.md

 ## INSTALL

 It's important to follow the following steps.
+I mean, why else would I call them "following" then.
 It's tempting to take another approach but that wouldn't work

 ### By creating a bookmark: